SalishSeaCast/SOG/docs/SOGcommand.rst

    optional arguments:
-     -h, --help            show this help message and exit --version             show program's version number and exit --dry-run             Don't do anything, just report what would be done.
+     -h, --help            show this help message and exit --dry-run             Don't do anything, just report what would be done.
+     --legacy-infile       INFILE is a legacy, Fortran-style infile.
+     --nice NICE           Priority to use for run.
+Defaults to 19.
      -o OUTFILE, --outfile OUTFILE
                            File to receive stdout from run.
 Defaults to INFILE.out
-     --nice NICE           Priority to use for run.
-Defaults to 19.
-     --watch               Show OUTFILE contents on screen while SOG run is in progress.
+     --version             show program's version number and exit --watch               Show OUTFILE contents on screen while SOG run is in progress.

-The :option:`-o` or :option:`--outfile` option allows you to specify the name of the file to receive the screen output (stdout) from the run.

-The :option:`--watch` option causes the contents of the output file that is receiving stdout to be displayed while the run is in progress.

-The :option:`--dry-run` options tells you what the :program:`SOG` command you have given would do, but doesn't actually do anything.
+The :option:`--dry-run` option tells you what the :program:`SOG` command you have given would do, but doesn't actually do anything.
 That is useful for debugging when things don't turn out like you expected, or for checking beforehand.

+The :option:`--legacy-infile` option skips the YAML processing of the infile, allowing the run to be done with a legacy, Fortran-style infile.

 The :option:`--nice` option allows you to set the priority that the operating system will assign to your SOG run.